avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 - Require the user to submit an on-chain transaction with their validator information
 - Generate the warp message

 After the `RegisterSubnetValidatorTx` is accepted on the P-Chain, the Subnet Validator is added to the Subnet's validator set.
-A `minNonce` field (initially set to `0`) corresponding to the `messageID` will be stored on addition to the validator set.
+A `minNonce` field (initially set to `0`) corresponding to the `validationID` will be stored on addition to the validator set.
 This field will be used when validating the `SetSubnetValidatorWeightTx` defined below.

 When any validator is removed from the set (whether forcefully or per the validator's request), the P-Chain will also send a warp message to the Subnet notifying it of the validator set removal.
 It is up to the Subnet on how to handle such a message, especially if unexpected.
 A validator's stake could continue to remain locked for an extended period of time after this point, for example.